IgniteUI/igniteui-docfx/en/components/stepper.md

 In this way if subtitles are defined, they will also be rendered below the step title.

 > Note: This container could be re-templated as per your requirement without any size restrictions.
-For example, you could an indicator inside with size greater than 24 pixels.
+For example, you could add an indicator with size greater than 24 pixels inside it.

 The sample below demonstrates all exposed step types and how they could be changed: